Johnricharde/dm-screen/README.md

 For those who are already familiar with D&D, here are some of the things that this app might be able to help with:
 - Easy Search access to information contained within the D&D 5E rulebook, spellbook or bestiary.
-- Keep track of the initiativ order in combat while also displaying the current initiativ holders abilities (Example: If it's a goblins turn then it will display your available actions as "Nimble Escape", "Schimitar" and "Shortbow")
 - Keep your own personal notes within the web-app.

   Other functionality might be added as the project grows.